craftzdog/react-native-quick-md5/README.md

 # react-native-quick-md5

-A native implementation of MD5 for performance
+A fast C++ implementation with JSI binding of MD5 for React Native.

 ## Installation